 The Christmas tree and Neapolitan Baroque crèche at The Metropolitan Museum

-holiday season from November 24, 2009, through January 6, 2010.
+holiday season, November 23, 2010, through January 6, 2011.
 The brightly lit,

-20-foot blue spruce with a collection of 18th-century Neapolitan angels and
+20-foot blue spruce—with a collection of 18th-century Neapolitan angels and

-Nativity scene at its base will once again delight holiday visitors in the Museums
+Nativity scene at its base—will once again delight holiday visitors in the Museum's

 Medieval Sculpture Hall.
 Set in front of the 18th-century Spanish choir screen